Encouraging vaccination take-up

 Pregnancy, breastfeeding, fertility and coronavirus (COVID-19) vaccination - NHS (www.nhs.uk)

-Thank you to members who shared their ideas and good practice.
+Thank you to members who shared their ideas and good practice in the pandemic.